 There’s an old line in the classic car business worth thinking about: “Don’t buy the car, buy the seller.

 Of course, back in the dark days of the ‘60s, ‘70s, and ‘80s the adage was important too.
 Difference was, back then the “seller” was actually the manufacturer.
-And back then, if you were buying a Mercedes, a , or a , you were pretty sure you were buying a solid, well-built car.
+And back then, if you were buying a Mercedes, a Volvo, or a BMW, you were pretty sure you were buying a solid, well-built car.
 But if you were planning on laying down your hard-earned cash for the latest from American Motors, , or most any car from Great Britain you couldn’t be so sure.

-In those days, the name was your quick assurance that you were getting what you paid for.
+In those days, the brand name was your quick assurance that you were getting what you paid for.
 Why?
 Because back then, cars differed so much in quality.

 It’s the people selling them you need to be sure about.